immunogenomics/scHLApers/README.md

 For questions and assistance not answered in tutorials, you can contact Joyce Kang (joyce_kang AT hms.harvard DOT edu).

 ## Reproducing results from the manuscript
-Code to reproduce the figures and analyses from Kang et al. will be available at a separate repository.
+Code to reproduce the figures and analyses from Kang et al. will be available at [TODO].